 Efficacy was evaluated based on anatomical visualization and performance for distinguishing between normal and abnormal anatomy.
-The visualization metric depended on whether readers selected, "Yes, it can be visualized along its entire length..." when responding to the question, "Is this segment assessable?"
+The visualization metric depended on whether readers selected, "Yes, it can be visualized along its entire length..." when responding to the question, "Is this segment assessable?".
 Twenty-one segments in Study C and six segments in Study D were presented per subject to each reader.
-The performance metrics, sensitivity and specificity, depended on digital caliper-based quantitation of arterial narrowing in visualized, non-occluded, abnormal- appearing segments.
-Significant stenosis was defined as at least 70% in Study C and 50% in Study D. Performance of gadobutrol injection MRA compared to a pre-specified threshold of 50% was calculated after excluding non-visualized segments.
+The performance metrics, sensitivity and specificity, depended on digital caliper-based quantitation of arterial narrowing in visualized, non-occluded, abnormal-appearing segments.
+Significant stenosis was defined as at least 70% in Study C and 50% in Study D. Performance of gadobutrol MRA compared to ToF MRA was calculated using an imputation method for non-visualized segments by assigning them as a 50% match with SoR and a 50% mismatch.
+Performance of gadobutrol MRA compared to a pre-specified threshold of 50% was calculated after excluding non-visualized segments.
 Measurement variability and visualization of accessory renal arteries was also evaluated.

-Results were analyzed for each of the three central readers.
+Results were analyzed for each of the three central readers